-Additional sustainable features include the green roof and the water recovery system, that allows rainwater to be used for the green areas and training purposes of the firefighters.
+Additional sustainable features include the green roof and the water recovery system, which allows rainwater to be used for the green areas and training purposes of the firefighters.

 Steel saves time and money

 The entire fire station was constructed in just 12 months.
-The fact that it is almost entirely made of steel meant that construction was quick and easy and that there is no problem in adapting spaces or enlarging the building in the future.
+The fact that it is almost entirely made of steel meant that construction was quick and easy and that there will be no problem adapting spaces or enlarging the building in the future.

 Completed in 2009, the fire station has gained wide acceptance from the local community.
 Both firefighters and office workers are delighted with the simplicity and practicality of the construction.

 Atelier des Architectes Mazières & Agence Ragueneau et Roux